 Despite the relatively good location (proximity to the border of Latvia or Belarus), Ignalina NPP region is far from the main Lithuanian rail corridors.
 Therefore, railway is inconvenient for international transport and its potential is limited.
 In general, there are two main stations for freight transportation in Ignalina NPP region: Ignalina and Dūkštai.
-They have small storage areas (750 m2 and 100 m2 in Ignalina and Dūkštai respectively) where wood or similar freight could be stored.
+They have small storage areas (750 m and 100 m in Ignalina and Dūkštai respectively) where wood or similar freight could be stored.